 - The Horse and the Cart

-Important Question In Chapter 5
+Class 11 Important Questions In Chapter 5

 - You are sitting in a car which is driven by your dad.
 The brakes are suddenly applied and as a result, you are pushed forward.
 Can you explain who pushed you forward or what made you go in that direction?